rich-murphey/sqlx-actix-chinook-test/README.md

 # Dropping streams

-Actix-web may drop a stream in the middle of a sequence of rows.
-To reproduce issues this, run the app and the test concurrently:
+Actix-web may intermittanly drop a stream in the middle of the rows of a query response.
+To reproduce issues this, run the app and the test
+concurrently:

     cargo run --release --features sqlx-actix-streaming/logging &
     drill --stats -q --benchmark tracks.yml